yogeshmasaistudent/BiroBook-Assigment/README.md

 3. Use the subscription form to stay updated.

 ## Thank You
-Thank you to [] for this opportunity to showcase my skills through this assignment.
+Thank you to Bribooks  for this opportunity to showcase my skills through this assignment.